eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 1. Loan and assign

-    ```
+    ```cpp
     auto result = publisher.loan();
     if (!result.has_error())
     {
         auto& sample = result.value();
         sample->counter = 73;
         sample.publish();
+    }
-    } else
+    else
     {
-        //handle the error
+        // handle the error
     }
     ```

     Here result is an ``expected`` and hence we may get an error which we have to handle.
-This can happen if we try to loan to many samples and exhaust memory.
+This can happen if we try to loan too many samples and exhaust memory.

     If we successfully get a sample, we can use ``operator->`` to access the underlying data and set it to the value we want to send.
 It is important to note that in the typed case we get a default constructed topic and such an